-Holland Park is also home to about a dozen friendly if not slightly noisy peacocks strut around like the own the place.
-They have been part of the park’s charm for many years now and successful breeding has seen their numbers increasing annually.
+Holland Park is also home to about a dozen friendly if not slightly noisy peacocks who strut around like they own the place.
+The peacocks have been part of the park’s charm for many years now and successful breeding has seen their numbers increasing annually.

 Kyoto Garden | Holland Park, Holland Park Ave | W11 4UA | Website